YePpHa/UserProxy/README.md

 ### Injecting/Connecting the script (Only for the Userscript)
-To inject your script into the page you will have to make a function which you can pass to `connect`:
+To inject your script into the page you will have to make a function which you can pass to `connect`.
+The function will not be able to access anything outside it's closure.
 ```JavaScript
 function exampleScript() {
   // ... your code
 }
 ```

-This function can then be injected into the page by calling
+The `exampleScript` function will be injected into the page by calling `connect`.
 ```JavaScript
 UserProxy.connect(exampleScript);
 ```

-The injected function/script will have the variable `window` and `unsafeWindow` to refer to the global window.
+The injected function/script will have the variables: `window` and `unsafeWindow`, which both refers to the global window.

 ### Setting the functions
-To leak functions from the userscript scope to the page scope you need to use the function `UserProxy.setFunctions`.

-To use the API `UserProxy.setFunctions` you need to create an object where the key is the name of the function and the value is the function itself.
-An example of this for both `GM_getValue` and `GM_setValue`:
+You can pass functions from the userscript closure to the page closure by defining an object with the name of the function as the key of a property and the function itself as the value.
+For the page closure to be able to access the functions from the userscript closure the key pairs are needed to be passed to the `UserProxy.setFunctions` function.
+However remember that try to keep as much unsafe code in the userscript closure to prevent any or minimize security holes.

+An example on how to make functions available to the page closure is below.
 ```JavaScript
 UserProxy.setFunctions({
   "GM_getValue": GM_getValue,